Word Drama 02

 The ghost seemed to take noticeable delight at each cringe Suzaku's face took at an accusation.
 "And now…" Genbu smiled. "…you have even come to betray Lelouch and Nunnally to your masters as well."

 "I never betrayed Lelouch!
 It was he who betrayed me!"
 Suzaku roared at the image of his father, his hands folded into fists and sweat pouring from his head.
 "He was the one who turned on the system!
 He was the one who killed Euphie and destroyed everything I cared about!"

 "Did he now?"
 Genbu looked at his son with peculiarity.

 "YES!"
 Suzaku let out.
 "I was there, watching from the Lancelot's monitors as Lelouch shot Euphie!
-I was at her side when she passed on from her wounds, and a part of me died with her that very moment in time!"
+I was at her side when she passed on from that wound, and a part of me died with her in that very moment in time!"

 He smashed a fist into his bed cover at the memory of it all.
 "Lelouch brainwashed her and used her as his pawn, just so he could incite rebellion!
 And now our people and everything I've fought for, everything I've humiliated myself for, are ashes because of him!"

 Genbu only watched with apathetic eyes as his son began to breathe heavily from his tirade.
 "Are you finished, or did you want to add more to your pathetic drivel?"